okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 #### Supported features

-In this section of your guide, you want to outline what features your application supports.
+In this section of your guide, list the features that your application supports.
 For example:

 * IdP-initiated SSO
 * SP-initiated SSO